Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Experiments

-\nosection{Training Details} We initialize all model parameters, including teacher models, with Xavier Initialization~\cite{glorot2010understanding}.
+We initialize all model parameters, including teacher models, with Xavier Initialization~\citep{glorot2010understanding}.
 As initialization involves randomness, we run all models for 10 trials and report the average results.
 We adopt the cross entropy loss function and stochastic gradient descent to train the models.
 The learning rate is set as 0.001 for MNIST, 0.01 for CIFAR10, and 0.01 for CelebA.
 In this paper, we conduct class-wise unlearning, and unlearn one class of a specific client at one time for all classes.
-All models are implemented with PyTorch.
-We run all experiments on an Ubuntu 20.04 LTS system server with 256GB RAM, and NVIDIA GeForce RTX 3090 GPU.
+All models are implemented with PyTorch and ran on an Ubuntu 20.04 LTS system server with 256GB RAM, and NVIDIA GeForce RTX 3090 GPU.
+We run all experiments for 10 trials and report the average results.